yeesian/Turf.jl/README.md

 This library is a port of Turf.js to the Julia programming language for geospatial analysis.

+**NOTE**: This package is no longer being actively developed.
+Please see https://github.com/philoez98/Turf.jl instead.

 ## Installation

 `Turf.jl` is not a listed package (yet).
 Heres what you're going to need to do to install it: